-Recommended Fundamentals of Machining Prerequisites Materials Science and Technology I Course content Introduction - Main principles of manufacturing with material removal.
+URL https://eclass.uowm.gr/courses/MECH370/ Recommended Fundamentals of Machining Prerequisites Materials Science and Technology I Course content Introduction - Main principles of manufacturing with material removal.
 Manufacturing technology with material removal.
 Mechanics of the cutting processes.
 Turning processes.
 Milling processes.
 Drilling processes.
 Tool wear and life time of uncoated and coated tools.
 Optimization of cutting conditions.
 Determination of cutting force components.
 Cutting tools, materials and coatings.
 Grinding processes, kinematics and tools.
 Grinding technologies.
 Gear manufacturing processes, gear hobbing, shaping, shaving grinding, lapping.
 Non-conventional methods for metal removal.
 Electro-erosion.
 Laser applications in cutting.
 Simulating the machining processes with the aid of FEM software packages.
 Introduction to the computer integrated manufacturing.
-Expected learning Upon successful completion of this course, students will be outcomes and able to: competences to be acquired: Evaluate and choose the preferable machining process depending on the products' desirable specifications.
+Expected learning outcomes and Upon successful completion of this course, students will be able to: competences to be • Evaluate and choose the preferable machining acquired: Evaluate and choose the preferable machining process depending on the products' desirable specifications.
 To choose the optimal cutting tool in terms of desirable dimensional accuracy on the produced workpiece material.
 To select the correct workpiece material in combination with the preselected cutting tool and manufacturing process.
 To select the optimal cutting parameters (cutting speed, feed, cutting depth etc.) depending on the machining application.
 To place and mount the workpiece on the machine tool bench with criterion the stability of the device, as well as correctly define the coordinate system on it.
 To be able to program a CNC machine (G- code) to perform a cutting operation.
+To be able to conduct all the necessary metrology measurements (roughness, tolerances etc.) on the product once the manufacturing operations are over.